wolfmanjm/kivy-smoothie-host/README.md

     double_tap_time = 400 # <-- increase this from the 200 default
     triple_tap_distance = 20
     triple_tap_time = 600 # <- and this to be > than double_tap_time

+#### RPI4b and Buster
+It is a little harder to get this to run on an RPI4b, it is recommended to run under XWindows (>= 2GB memory is needed).
+Basically you will need to install kivy @stable or @master (>= 2.0.0) and build from source, then follow the next paragraph.
+If you read the Kivy install instructions for rpi4b and buster you *may* be able to get a touch screen to run without XWindows but I have not tested this.

 #### Running under XWindows on RPI
 Make sure that you run ```raspi-config``` and enable the fake KMS driver, otherwise Smoopi will run really slowly under S/W emulated GL.